Principal Investigators

 Surgeon

-Dr. Koch is a surgeon who joined the Preclinical Surgical Research Laboratory as a Research Scientist in 2023.
+Drew joined PSRL in 2023 and is a veterinary surgeon, principal investigator, and an Assistant Professor.
 He completed his DVM and large animal surgery residency at Colorado State University and his PhD in Comparative Biomedical Sciences at North Carolina State University.
 He is a Diplomate of the American College of Veterinary Surgeons.
-Dr. Koch’s research interests include studying the role of stromal cells in musculoskeletal injuries with a current focus in tendinopathy and the development, refinement, and utilization of large animal models to understand the etiology and improve treatment of musculoskeletal and orthopedic injuries.
+His research focuses on elucidating the role of stromal cell senescence in the progression and treatment of musculoskeletal and orthopedic injuries, as well as advancing and refining large animal models to study these conditions.

 Katie Bisazza